caioedut/pupest/README.md

 # Pupest

-The easiest test automation using Puppeteer
+The easiest end-to-end test automation using Puppeteer

 ## Installation